troystarwalt/xaxis-marketing/README.md

 ```
 Bullet # This keeps our N+1 queries to a minimum.
 You can view the logs in log/bullet.log
 NewRelic # The dashboard is at /newrelic This is an all around tool to monitor performance of page loads and database calls.
 We are on a free app from Troy's account.
+Rubocop # Looks at code and checks for style and errors.
 ```

 ## Future To Do